baaivision/EVA/eva/README.md

 </div>

 **EVA-L** can reach up to **89.2** top-1 accuracy on ImageNet-1K.
-To our knowledge, EVA-L is the best open-sourced large-sized model to date.
+To our knowledge, EVA-L is the best open-sourced large-sized vision encoder to date.

 ## Setup